 Black Mondo Grass – This tidy little ornamental grass is great in the garden or in containers.
 Growing to just 6-12 inches, its deep black leaves look amazing all season.
 This little gem prefers afternoon shade in hot areas.
 Hardy zones 6-9.
 Evergreen in mild winters.
 Photo by ‘Wayside Gardens‘.

 Elephant Ear “Diamond Head” – This tuber grows into a giant plant 6-10 feet tall with deep glossy black leaves.
 Preferring bright light and some sun to develop its best color, its loves moisture, and even thrives in a boggy condition.
-Fine for a large container, must be brought in for winter below zone 8.
+Fine for a large container, this dark and dramatic plant must be brought in for winter below zone 8.
 Photo by ‘Easy to Grow Bulbs‘.

 Black Bamboo – An impressive plant, this running bamboo is best planted in large containers to prevent spreading out of control.
 Worth it for its striking ebony color alone, it also makes a great privacy plant for decks and patios.
 Hardy down to zone 6 or 7, its prefers some afternoon shade in hot areas.
 Try to plant it in an area that it will be protected from drying winds.
 In the ground, grows to 30 feet, but only 10-15 feet in a container.
 Photo by ‘Gardener Direct‘.